Hatsunespica/xdsl-smt/README.md

 64* | 4917    | 4305.81 | 4300.92 | N/A     | N/A       ||
 ```

-Each table shows the concrete operation and domain being evaluated (e.g. KnownBits And).
+There is one table for each concrete operation and domain being evaluated (e.g. KnownBits And).
-And each table includes the number of abstract values uses for testing (cases),
+Each table includes the number of abstract values uses for testing (cases),
-the measurment for a transformer which always returns top,
+the measurement for a transformer which always returns top (sound and maximally imprecise),
-the measurment for the synthesized transformer,
+the measurement for the synthesized transformer,
-the measurment for LLVM's transformer (marked N/A if LLVM doesn't have a transformer),
+the measurement for LLVM's transformer (marked N/A if LLVM doesn't have a transformer),
 and the meet between LLVM's transformer and the synthesized transformer.

-On the left side of the table the measurment is a sum of the "Dists" (or "norm" as its called in the paper).
+On the left side of the table, the measurment is a sum of the "Dists" (or "norm" as its called in the paper).
 This is measured at all bitwidths.
-On the right side of the table the measurment is a sum of the "Exacts" (or number of times the transformer had a maximally precise output).
+On the right side of the table the measurment is a sum of the "Exacts": the number of times the transformer had a maximally precise output.
 This is only measured at bitwidths for which it is computationally tractable to enumerate all concrete values in an abstract value.
-For a deeper explanation of these results refer to Table 1, and Table 2 of the paper.
+For a detailed explanation of how to interpret these numbers, refer to Tables 1 and 2 in the paper.

 **N.B.** `eval-final` relies on the name of the directory to determine the domain and operation to use,
 so misnamed directories will result in errors.

-## Evaluation instructions
+## Evaluation instructions (Functionality)

 ### Evaluating Transformers

-For tables 1 and 2 let's evaluate transformers synthesized by our tool (stored in `synthesized-transformers/`),
+Let's evaluate transformers that were previously synthesized by our tool (stored in `synthesized-transformers/`)
-with the same seed used to generate the results in Table 1 and Table 2 of the paper, run:
+with the same seed used to generate Table 1 and Table 2 in the paper:

 ```bash
 eval-final tests/synth/Operations/    \